Complete the ESTA Form in Four Simple Steps

 What is ESTA?

 ESTA is an abbreviation for the "Electronic System for Travel Authorization."
 It is an online application that can be completed within 15 minutes.
 All travelers that intend to transit via or visit the United States under the Visa Waiver Program (VWP) by air or sea must apply for ESTA (includes children and infants).
+ESTA is not a visa.
+It is an essential distinction.
+To learn more about U.S. visas, check here.

 Why was the ESTA system implemented?